Rallies against Islamic law draw counter-protests across US

-Demonstrations against Islamic law Saturday in cities across the U.S. drew counter-protests by people who said they stoked unfounded fears and a distorted view of the religion.
+Demonstrators around the country rallied to protest Islamic law, saying it is incompatible with Western democracy.
+But many of the rallies drew even more raucous counter-protests by people who called such fears unfounded.

+The demonstrations were held in more than two dozen U.S. cities, including Seattle, New York and Chicago.

-Hundreds marched through downtown Seattle, banging drums, cymbals and cowbells behind a large sign saying "Seattle stands with our Muslim neighbors."
-Participants chanted "No hate, no fear, Muslims are welcome here" on their way to City Hall, while a phalanx of bicycle police officers separated them from an anti-Shariah rally numbering in the dozens.
+Hundreds of counter-protesters marched through downtown Seattle behind a large sign saying "Seattle stands with our Muslim neighbors."
+They marched to City Hall, where dozens of anti-Shariah protesters rallied.
+Police used tear gas to disperse rowdy demonstrators and arrested three people.

 In front of the Trump building in downtown Chicago, about 30 people demonstrated against Islamic law and in favor of President Donald Trump, shouting slogans and holding signs that read "Ban Sharia" and "Sharia abuses women."
 About twice as many counter-protesters marshaled across the street.

-"The theme of today is drowning out racism," said counter-protester Tony Murphy, standing next to demonstrators with colorful earplugs.
+"The theme of today is drowning out racism," said New York counter-protester Tony Murphy, standing next to demonstrators with colorful earplugs.
 "The more racists get a platform, the more people get attacked."

 The rallies, held in more than two dozen U.S. cities, were organized by ACT for America, which claims Islamic law is incompatible with Western democracy.